 The questionnaire asked for respondents to 'Object' or 'Support' the Plan as a whole and for each of the policies and also to add comments.
 For all of these the response was very positive.
-Full details are in the appendices.
+Full details are in the report on the website.

 The Plan

-Support 453 86 %
+Support 453 86%

 Object 63 12%

-Blank 11 2 %
+Blank 11 2%

 Total 527 100%

 There were 1100 individual comments.
-The process for evaluation of comments was as follows:
+The process proposed for evaluation of comments was as follows: